swsch/FacePalm/README.md

   1. the keyword `line`
   2. name of the line: a text label
-  3. number of the starting point
+  3. name of the first point defining the line
-  4. number of the end point
+  4. name of the second point defining the line
   5. description of the line segment

 Lines are currently not exported.
+The line name is displayed near the first point outside of the segment defined by the two points.

 ## How to measure 2d images